multiply-org/prior_engine/README.md

 We use [Sphinx](http://www.sphinx-doc.org/en/stable/rest.html) to generate the documentation of the MULTIPLY platform on [ReadTheDocs](http://multiply.readthedocs.io/en/latest/).

-The main documentation of the MULTIPLY platform is to be found in the [MULTIPLY core repository](https://github.com/multiply-org/multiply-core).
+The source files of the main documentation of the MULTIPLY platform is to be found in the [MULTIPLY core repository](https://github.com/multiply-org/multiply-core).

 If there is a need to build the *prior engine specific* docs locally, these additional software packages are required: